 Mostly, social networks and online media use this type of navigation because their primary purpose is to engage visitors and make them forget about everything on Earth except for the feed…

 Infinite Scroll suits best for entertainment sites.
 You just scroll and scroll, and when you do this, the time doesn’t matter.
+That is especially true for mobile infinite scroll, where scrolling feels natural.
 This pattern is terrible for eCommerce.
 Can you imagine trying to find those shoes you saw 30 scrolls ago?

 Best Infinite Scroll examples